ludavid15/myblog/myapp/src/posts/communications.md

 An easy integrity check to start with is Parity.
 This is a single bit which tells you if there is an even or odd number of 1's in the transmitted signal.
 We can use this to check the integrity of a message.

 Another integrity check we can do is called a checksum.
 A checksum function transforms some input and calculates an output.
 Strong checksum functions will produce unique outputs, even for similar inputs.
-If a receiver and transmitter both know the checksum function, they can each calculate the checksum value and by comparing the outputs, verify that the sent and received message are the same, without revealing the message itself.
+If a receiver and transmitter both know the checksum function, they can each calculate the checksum value and by comparing the outputs, verify that the sent and received message is the same, without revealing the message itself.

 ## Hashing

-Hashing is another way to *validate* the content of a message (different from protecting the content).
+Hashing is another way to *authenticate* the content of a message (different from protecting the content).
 A hashing function is a deterministic function which produces a unique output (often called the digest) for each possible input.
 A typical process might look like this:

 1. I put together a message and calculate the hash digest.
 2. I send you that message, and you independently calculate the hash digest using the same hash function.